Over in the western part of Lando lives Dr. Armando Alijandro Moreau who owns the Lando Unique Zoo.

 Peter never forgot that elephant or the events of that day.

+Twenty years later, Peter was walking through the Chicago Zoo with his teenage son.
 As they approached the elephant enclosure, one of the creatures turned and walked over to near where Peter and his son Cameron were standing.

 The large bull elephant stared at Peter, lifted its front foot off the ground, then put it down.
 The elephant did that several times then trumpeted loudly, all the while staring at the man.